 NEW BRIDAL SECTION

-LuisaViaRoma has launched a ridal section that combines iconic designers and emerging talents.
+LuisaViaRoma has launched a bridal section that combines iconic designers and emerging talents.
 The bride can choose garments to celebrate each phase of the wedding: from a mini dress by Alessandra Rich for the bachelorette party to a long crystal dress by Alexandre Vauthier for the pre-nuptial dinner.
-She can also select from the capsule collections designed exclusively for LuisaViaRoma by Magda Butrym and Rowen Rose pre-order catwalk looks of brands such as Vivienne Westwood, Valentino and Giambattista Valli or enjoy the haute couture services of Ashi Studio.
+She can also select from the capsule collections designed exclusively for LuisaViaRoma by Magda Butrym and Rowen Rose, pre-order the catwalk looks of brands such as Vivienne Westwood, Valentino and Giambattista Valli, or enjoy the haute couture services of Ashi Studio.

 www.luisaviaroma.com